Freskoko/INF161_H23/project/README.md

 *Lufttemperatur* is important as one could imagine, low temperature = less cyclists.
 Good correlation, will be useful.

-- Vindretning (**0.1**)
+- Vindretning_x/Vindretning_y (**~ +/- 0.1**)
 *Vindretning* is actually very useful, since it can tell us something about the rain!
 Rain is something we would love to know, but this is perhaps a close approximation.
-Useful
+As talked about above, the x and y directions the wind comes from, was more important that just the general direction as degrees.
+This will be useful.

+I will therefore be removing "Vindretning" from the final dataframe, as Vindretning_x Vindretning_y are much more useful.
+This can be also seen in the correlation matrix, where *Vindretning_x* and *Vindretning* have virtually the same score of -0.099 and -0.09 respectively.
+Splitting this variable up will be useful i hope.

 ----------------
 *Simply put*

 - Remove vindstyrke
+- Remove vindretning in favour of Vindretning_x and Vindretning_y
 - Most variables here are useful

 # Important decisons

 #TODO